 Can Any Powerful Vacuum Do Carpet Cleaning?

 Just because there is a powerful motor does not mean that it can dig deep into carpet fibres.

 What you really need to focus on is a vacuum with a rotating brush bar that revolves powerfully.

 Can My Carpet Vacuum Cleaner Get Rid Of Stains?

 Unfortunately, if your carpet has a stain, a carpet vacuum will not do much good.

 For such a scenario you'll probably need to do a deep clean with a steam mop or carpet cleaner.

 Carpet cleaning is a specialisation that not many vacuum cleaners can execute effectively.

-You need a vacuum with good brush bar rotation to delve deep into carpet fibres.
+You need a carpet vacuum cleaner with good brush bar rotation to delve deep into carpet fibres.

-The vacuums that made our review of the best vacuum cleaners for carpets are a handy buying guide.
+The vacuums that made our review of the best carpet vacuum cleaners are a handy buying guide.